livinghumanz/USB-Connection-for-Speech-Audio-Transiever/README.md

  3. Commit your changes (git commit -m "Add your feature").
  4. Push to the branch (git push origin feature/your-feature).
  5. Open a pull request.

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.

+## Contact
+For questions or collaboration inquiries, reach out to:

+Ramesh Sharma
+Email: liwinhumanz@gmail.com
+GitHub: livinghumanz